xiangz-nudt/xiangz-nudt.github.io/README.md

 # xiangz-nudt.github.io
-Xiang Zhao's Homepage, PhD UNSW.
-Xiang is an associate professor at College of Systems Engineering, National University of Defense Technology (NUDT).
-Xiang's research interests include Knowledge Graphs, Graph Data Analytics, and Natural Language Processing.
+This is the homepage of A/Prof. Xiang Zhao, PhD UNSW, who is currently with College of Systems Engineering, National University of Defense Technology (NUDT).
+His research interests include Knowledge Graphs, Graph Data Analytics, and Natural Language Processing.
+Thank you for passing by.